AriFordsham/GHCWiki/commentary/compiler/recompilation-avoidance.md

   - The *ABI hash*, which depends on everything that the module exposes about its implementation: think of this as a hash of *export-list hash* and *decls*.
-  - The *export-list hash*, which depends on the contents of the export list (a hash of *exports*), the *orphan hash* (see [Orphans](commentary/compiler/recompilation-avoidance#orphans)) and the package dependencies (see [Package Version Changes](commentary/compiler/recompilation-avoidance#package-version-changes)).
+  - The *export-list hash*, which depends on

+    - The *export-list hash* hashes the export list itself.
 The export-list hash only depends on the names of the exports for the modules.
 The types of these exports are ignored in calculating the hash.
 Only a change of name or removal or addition of an export will change the hash.
 Not a type change of definition change.
-  - The *orphan hash*, which depends on all the orphan instances/rules in the, and the orphan hashes of all orphan modules below this module in the dependency tree (see [Orphans](commentary/compiler/recompilation-avoidance#orphans)).
+    - the *orphan hash*, which depends on all the orphan instances/rules in the, and the orphan hashes of all orphan modules below this module in the dependency tree (see [Orphans](commentary/compiler/recompilation-avoidance#orphans)).
+    - the package dependencies (see [Package Version Changes](commentary/compiler/recompilation-avoidance#package-version-changes)).
 - *exports*: what the module exports
 - *dependencies*: modules and packages that this module depends on
 - *usages*: what specific entities the module depends on